Digital Learning Grants

 Criteria and Process for Review

 Major projects are subject to the approval of the Department Chair and Dean.
-The Provost’s ad hoc Committee on Learning and Teaching will evaluate proposals and recommend finalists based on the following criteria: alignment with the stated goals of the competition; potential impact on effective teaching and learning at Notre Dame; alignment with the goals of departments, academic units or the University; potential to lower the cost of learning materials for Notre Dame students; intellectual range, creativity, and commitment to discovery; a record of creative and successful teaching on the part of the lead faculty.
+The Provost’s ad hoc Committee on Learning and Teaching will evaluate proposals and recommend finalists based on the following criteria: alignment with the stated goals of the competition; potential impact on effective learning at Notre Dame; alignment with the goals of departments, academic units or the University; intellectual range, creativity, and commitment to discovery; a record of creative and successful teaching on the part of the lead faculty.

 Elliott Visconsi, Chief Academic Digital Officer: Provost’s Office (firstname.lastname@example.org)